Khuram-Chaudhary/Secure-Linux-Virtualized-Environment-Setup-and-Server-Configuration/README.md

-# My Linux/Fedora Workstation Installation Journey
+# Secure Linux: Virtualized Environment Setup and Server Configuration

 ## Introduction

-Welcome to my showcase of the installation and configuration process for Linux/Fedora Workstation.
 In this project, I embarked on a journey to set up a virtualized environment, install Linux/Fedora, and configure various server services.
 Let's delve into the details of my experience and the steps I took.

 ---